 Sterling may include mutual funds and ETFs in our investment strategies.
 Mutual funds and exchange traded funds also charge operating expenses, which are disclosed as "other expenses" in the fund's prospectus.
 When Sterling purchases a mutual fund in a client portfolio, Sterling will, on a best efforts basis, select the lowest cost share class of such mutual fund in which the client is eligible to invest at the time of initial purchase.
-If a lower cost share class of the same fund becomes available subsequent to initial purchase, the client will retain the higher cost mutual fund share class.
+Sterling will periodically review advisory client mutual fund holding to determine if a lower cost mutual fund share class is available to the client.
+Sterling will take into account associated conversion fees, tax consequences and other relevant factors when determining if a client would benefit from the lower cost share class.
+If Sterling determines that a client would benefit from the lower cost share class, then Sterling will convert the client's mutual fund holdings.